abogoyavlensky/eftest-coverage/README.md

 |--eftest-test-warn-time|*int time in milliseconds*|nil|

-:information_source: *Keep Eftest's semantic of boolean options with `?` sign at the end to have full compatibility with origin library.*
+:information_source: *Keeping Eftest's semantic of boolean options with `?` sign at the end to have full compatibility with origin library.*